-As part of its canoe kayak rental activity, The Lessor implements and operates the processing of personal data relating to Customers and Beneficiaries.
+As part of its canoe/kayak hire activity, the Company processes and uses personal data relating to Customers and Beneficiaries.

-As such, The Lessor collects the following personal data: first name, surname, title, postal address, email address, telephone number, details noted in the contract, terms of payment.
+As such, the Company collects the following personal data: first name, surname, title, postal address, email address, telephone number, particulars noted in the contract, payment terms.

-This personal data is collected for the exclusive purpose of ensuring the management of the Lessor’s Clientele within the framework of the conclusion of the contract and its execution, on the basis of the Client’s consent.
-They are only used for the purposes to which the Customer has consented.
+This personal data is collected exclusively for the purpose of managing the Company’s Clientèle within the context of concluding and performing the contract based on the Customer’s consent.
+It is only used for the purposes to which the Customer has consented.

-• Identification of persons using and/or reserving the services
+• Identification of the persons using and/or booking the services

-• Performance of the services reserved with the Lessor
+• Provision of the services booked with the Company

-• Communication to partners with a view to the provision of services by the partners concerned
+· Communication to the relevant partners with a view to the performance of their services

-• Accounting, in particular management of Customer accounts and monitoring of Customer relations
+· Accounting, in particular the management of Customer accounts and monitoring of the Customer relationship.

 Article 16.3 Persons authorized to access the data

-The persons authorized to access the data collected within the Lessor are the following: the employees of the Lessor and its partners involved in the services requested by the Customer, and, where applicable, the subcontractor service providers of the Lessor participating in the realization and/ or the administration of services and being called upon to intervene in this respect on the processing, it being then specified that in such a case, whether it is a question of partners or subcontractors, this is carried out in compliance with the regulations. in force.
+The persons authorised to access the data collected by the Company are: the Company employees and partners working on the services requested by the Customer and, where applicable, the service providers to which the Company sub-contracts the performance and/or administration of services, who are, as such, required to intervene in the processing, it being specified that in such cases, whether they are partners or subcontractors, this is carried out in compliance with the regulations in force.

-This personal data collected is kept for the legal retention period relating to the purpose of the processing and for a maximum of 5 years.
+After collection, the personal data is stored for the legal storage period relating to the purpose of the processing and at most for 5 years.

-The personal data relating to the Customer’s bank card are kept exclusively for the period necessary for the completion of the transaction.
+The personal data relating to the Customer’s credit card is only stored for the time necessary to complete the transaction.

-Personal data relating to a prospect who does not conclude a reservation contract with the Lessor are kept for a period of 3 years from their collection.
+Personal data relating to prospects who do not sign a booking contract with the Company is kept for a period of 3 years from its collection.

-The Lessor implements organizational, technical, software and physical measures in terms of digital security to protect personal data against alteration, destruction and unauthorized access.
-However, it should be noted that the Internet is not a completely secure environment and the Lessor cannot guarantee the security of the transmission or storage of information on the Internet.
+The Company implements organisational, technical, software, and physical measures in terms of digital security to protect personal data against alteration, destruction, and unauthorised access.
+However, it should be noted that the Internet is not a completely secure environment, and the Company cannot guarantee the security of the transmission or storage of information on the Internet.

-The Lessor has formalized the rights and obligations of Customers and Beneficiaries with regard to the processing of their personal data in a document called Customer Register, accessible at the following address: AVCK – Le Téoulet – 24620 les Eyzies and on request from the Lessor.
+The Company has formalised the rights and obligations of Customers and Beneficiaries regarding the processing of their personal data in a document called “Nom donné”, accessible at the following address: AVCK – Le Téoulet – 24620 les Eyzies and on request from the Company.

-In application of the regulations applicable to personal data, each user has the right to query, access, modify, oppose and rectify, for legitimate reasons, the collection and processing of his personal data.
-It is possible to request that this data be rectified, completed, clarified, updated or deleted.
+In accordance with the regulations applicable to personal data, each user has the right to query, access, amend, oppose, and rectify the collection and processing of his/her personal data, for legitimate reasons.
+It is possible to request that this data be rectified, supplemented, clarified, updated, or erased.

-These rights can be exercised by writing a signed letter to the data controller, in the name and email of the controller, attaching a copy of your identity document to your request.
+These rights may be exercised by sending a signed letter to the data controller, in the name and to the email address of the data controller, attaching a copy of your identity document to your request.

-At any time, the Customer may file a complaint with the CNIL in the manner indicated on its website (https://www.cnil/fr).
+The Customer may lodge a complaint with the CNIL at any time, following the procedure indicated on its website https://www.cnil/fr

-The Lessor reserves the right to make any changes to this clause relating to the protection of personal data at any time.
-If a modification is made to this personal data protection clause, the Lessor undertakes to publish the new version on its site and will also inform users of the modification by e-mail, within a minimum period of 15 days. before the effective date.
+The Company reserves the right to amend this clause relating to the protection of personal data at any time.
+If this personal data protection clause is amended, the Company shall publish the new version on its website and inform users of the amendment by email at least 15 days prior to the effective date.

-You have the right to register on the list of opposition to canvassing on the following website: http:// www.bloctel.gouv.fr
+You have the right to register on the Bloctel list of opposition to telephone solicitation on the following website http:// www.bloctel.gouv.fr

 Article 17 Insurance

-The Lessor has professional liability insurance covering its activity.
+The Company has professional liability insurance covering its activity.

-The Customer undertakes to hold and be up to date with his civil liability insurance to cover the damage he may cause.
+The Customer undertakes to hold a civil liability insurance policy and keep it current to cover any damage he/she may cause.